 Please note that no service is completely secure.
 While we strive to protect your data, we cannot guarantee that unauthorized access, hacking, data loss or a data breach will never occur.

-To protect the confidentiality of your account and protect from unauthorized use of your account, we recommend enabling two-factor authentication for your account.
+Security measures you can take.
+To protect the confidentiality of your account and protect against unauthorized use of your account, we recommend enabling two-factor authentication for your account.
 Additionally, you must keep your account password and Auth Token confidential and not disclose them publicly or to unauthorized individuals — this includes accidentally distributing them in a binary or checking them into source control.
 Please let us know right away if you think your password or Auth Token was compromised or misused.
 For instructions on changing your password, click here.
 For instructions on changing your Auth Token, click here.

-We may change our Privacy Notice from time to time.
-If we make changes, we’ll revise the “Effective” date at the top of this notice, and we may provide additional notice such as on the Twilio website homepage, account portal sign-in page, or via the email address we have on file for you.
+We may change this Privacy Notice from time to time, and if we do, the most current version will be available at https://www.twilio.com/legal/privacy with the date indicating when it was last updated.
+These changes might be minor, such as updating an address or fixing a typo, or they might be material, such as making a change that affects your rights.
+If we make changes that affect your rights, we will provide advance notice to you, such as by posting a message in the Twilio console, or we’ll send an email via the address we have on file for you.
 We will comply with applicable law with respect to any changes we make to this notice and seek your consent to any material changes if this is required by applicable law.